-Why I Travel (And How I Design My Detours)
+Why I Travel (And How I Design My Own Detours)

 Travel gives me an opportunity to explore the unknown, trust my gut, take risks, and allow myself to be surprised by the world around me.